 While you don’t want a bed that’s going to burst into flames at the first sign of heat, you also don’t want something that’s covered in fire retardants either.
 Both pet beds and mattresses for humans are often sprayed with toxic chemicals to make them less vulnerable to fire.
 While items that have been coated in fire retardants are supposed to burn more slowly, the chemicals don’t just stay confined in the fabrics.

 Usually, flame retardant chemicals are constantly off-gassing – which is why you might notice a strange smell when you first unwrap a new bed.
-Eventually, you won’t notice the smell, but you and your pets will still be exposed to dangerous substances that could be inhaled on a daily basis.
-One particularly common flame retardant chemical used on both pet beds and mattresses is PBDEs.
+Eventually, you won’t notice the smell, but you and your pets will still be exposed to dangerous substances that you could inhale daily.
+One ubiquitous flame retardant chemical used on both pet beds and mattresses is PBDEs.
 These substances have been shown to contribute to health problems in pets and people.
-Fortunately, with a non-toxic bed, you can avoid many of these toxic chemicals completely, so you and your pet can breathe easy.
+Fortunately, with a non-toxic bed, you can avoid many of these toxic chemicals completely, so you and your pet can breathe easily.

 2. Your Air Quality Will Improve